 History of the Saul and Carole Zabar Nursery School at JCC Manhattan

-Our school was founded in September 2001 as JCC Manhattan’s building opened for the first time.
+Our school was founded in September 2001 as the Marlene Meyerson JCC Manhattan's building opened for the first time.
 Since then, our school has grown—both larger and stronger—but has remained true to its roots.
 We started as a progressive Jewish nursery school committed to building a strong foundation for community life, and, proudly, we still are today.
 Tara Ekelman, admissions director and school administrator, and Linda Sierra, administrative receptionist, both began their journey with the nursery school early on and remain the smiling faces welcoming children and families to our school today.

 Over the years, our school has been shaped by our participation in many different exciting educational opportunities.
 Starting in 2006, a number of educational coaches have significantly impacted our teachers to deliver a Reggio-inspired, meaningful, emergent, play-based curriculum.
 This work continues in our school to this day, and owes its roots to those wonderful coaches who helped us get started.
 For several years, our school sent two teachers to the town of Reggio Emilia, Italy, to immerse themselves in high-quality early childhood education and return to share their learnings with our staff.
 We continue to be inspired and challenged by this approach to education.